-Your SIPP can be used to consolidate pension savings you hold with other pension providers, even if you do not want to make any other contributions into it.
-By doing so, you may find it easier to monitor and manage your pension savings if they are all in the same place.
+Your iSIPP can be used to consolidate pension savings you hold with other pension providers, even if you do not want to make any other contributions into it.
+An advantage to doing this may be that you find it easier to monitor and manage your pension savings if they are all in the same place.